What public relations does is not a secret.

 Public Affairs (PA)

-For some organisations, it matters what the general public thinks about certain issues.
-For an electric car manufacturer, it matters what people think of the electrification of society.
-Because in a democracy, public opinion will ultimately shape public policy.
+For some organisations, the general public’s opinion about certain issues matters.
+For an electric car manufacturer, what people think of society’s electrification matters because, in a democracy, public opinion will ultimately shape public policy.

 In public relations, we have the skill set to navigate and manage public perceptions and shape opinions long-term.
 While advertising can support such endeavours, the driving force is usually public relations.